Impact can be broadly defined as the contribution that research makes to society and the economy

 Building SMART objectives into your Pathway to Impact will show that you have a clear understanding of how to engage with your stakeholders and partners, and appropriate plans to carry this out.

 Effective engagement with research partners and stakeholders takes time and effort.
-Applicants for RCUK grants are encouraged to budget for the costs of Pathways to Impact activities including specialist resources and expertise where needed.
+Grant applicants should budget for the costs of impact and engagement activities including specialist resources and expertise where needed.
 We have put together a list of possible activities and indicative associated costs.
 Please note that these are for illustration only and activities should be appropriate for the nature and scale of the research.

 Impact evaluation is essential for lesson-learning and accountability.
 The evaluation plan for your pathway to impact should be timely, effective and appropriate in scale.
 Choose an approach which enables you to demonstrate whether you have achieved the impact(s) you set out to deliver.
 The body of evidence you will gather throughout your project will be a useful asset for:

 During the course of your research project, you should periodically review the progress and effectiveness of your engagement and impact activity.
-RCUK encourages grant-holders to be flexible, take risks and respond to new opportunities when they arise.
+Be flexible, take risks and respond to new opportunities when they arise.

 Your Pathways to Impact is now mapped out and you have considered all of the content you need to include and who to consult for advice along the way.